linux-china/rsocket_cpp_server/README.md

 RSocket LevelDB Server
 ================
 LevelDB is a fast key-value storage library written at Google that provides an ordered mapping from string keys to string values.
-RSocket LevelDB server supplies Rsocket interface to remote client.
+RSocket LevelDB server supplies RSocket interface to remote client.

 ### Mac Setup